 What are Parent Courses and Variations?

-A Parent Course is a type of Project from which you can create different language versions of your content called Variations.
+A Parent Course is a type of Project from which you can create different language versions of your content.
+These different language versions are called Variations.
 A Parent Course acts as the central control and template for your Variations.
+The Parent Course is where you'll add the majority of your course content.

 How are Variations made?